akumria/puppet-nullmailer/README.md

 nullmailer is also able to use a remote relay which is on a different port, requires authentication, etc.

-As the combination of options will vary widely between various setups, instead an 'opts' variable is provided.
+As the combination of options will vary widely between various setups, instead a 'remoteopts' variable is provided.

     class {'nullmailer':
         remoteopts => "--port=2525"